peterbe/hashin/README.rst

 Running tests with test coverage
 ================================

-To run the tests with test coverage, with ``nosetests`` run something like this::
+To run the tests with test coverage, with ``pytest`` run something like this::

-    nosetests --with-coverage --cover-package=hashin --cover-html
+    $ pip install pytest-cover
+    $ pytest --cov hashin --cov-report html tests
-    open cover/index.html
+    $ open htmlcov/index.html

 Debugging